Aloisius64/DgEngine/README.md

 # DgEngine
 A simple C++ game engine.

-The game engine is based on OpenGL, and has been developed in order to learn computer graphics.
+The game engine is based on OpenGL core profile (v4.5), and has been developed for passion in order to learn computer graphics.
 In its implementation have been implemented several techniques, including:
   - Lights (Directional, Point and Spot lights),
   - Shadows (For all tipe of lights),